oomphinc/braces/README.md

 ## Installation

-1. If you dont have them already on your system, install all required gems above
+1. If you don't have them already on your system, install all required gems above
 2. `cd` into `sass` directory run `bourbon install` run `neat install`
 3. `cd` into `build` directory run `npm install`
 4. run `gulp`